royriojas/changelogx/README.md

 ```

 Where:
 - **TAG**, Any of the following :
   - BLD: change related to build scripts
   - FIX: bugfixes, hotfixes.
   - BUG: alias for bugfixes, hotfixes.
   - DOC: documentation
   - FEAT: features new features
   - ENH: Performance enhancements, not captured in features
   - REF: maintenance commit (refactoring, etc.)
   - STY: style fix (whitespaces, typos)
   - TST: addition or modification of tests

 - **FEATURE**.
 Useful to identify commits related to a given feature.
 Optional.
 - **SHORT_DESCRIPTION**.
 A very short description for the commit
 - **ISSUE_ID** (Optional).
 Provide one if you have it example, see: #40, #30
 - **LONG_DESCRIPTION** (Optional).
 A longer description of the commit.
 You can use markdown
   to provide some nice formatting on the body as well.
 Also if you add here reference to
   issues they will be linked as well

+**Important**: Messages starting with `Revert` or `Merge` will be considered valid, as they usually
+are created by git itself automatically.

 Example:
 ```